xjtu-omics/msisensor-pro/README.md

 ![MSIsensor-pro](https://raw.githubusercontent.com/xjtu-omics/msisensor-pro/master/fig/logo_msisensor-pro.png)

 ## Please click [here](https://github.com/xjtu-omics/msisensor-pro/wiki) to see more about MSIsensor-pro in Wiki.

+## Welcome to try our new software [MSIsensor-RNA](https://github.com/xjtu-omics/msisensor-rna) for MSI detection with RNA-seq data!

 # Contact